 Geographic coverage and species scope

-The BTO Acoustic Pipeline’s ultrasonic classifiers cover Britain, Ireland and Europe.
+The BTO Acoustic Pipeline’s ultrasonic classifiers cover all European bat species, including important regional and island variation.

 We provide different classifiers for the countries and regions of Europe to reflect the different communities of bats and other species present across the continent.
 The Pipeline will automatically choose the right classifier for your recording location.

-Collectively, the classifiers can identify all UK bat species and most European bat species.
-They also identify over 19 small terrestrial mammal species and over 25 bush-cricket species.
+Collectively, the classifiers can identify all European bat species and most bat species in North Africa (69 bat species).
+They also identify over 26 small terrestrial mammal species and over 25 bush-cricket species.

-- Identification support for European bat species (PDF).
-This document provides detailed species-level identification information and may be useful when verifying identifications made by the Pipeline.
-Please drop us a line if you would like a higher resolution version of this pdf.
+- Identification support for European bat species (online app).
+This free app provides detailed species-level identification information and may be useful when verifying identifications made by the Pipeline.

 If you have ultrasonic recordings of species the classifier doesn’t currently cover please do get in touch – we are always keen to further extend our classifiers’ capabilities.